AntaresSimulatorTeam/antares-doc/README.md

 ## How to build and edit the documentation

-Before making changes, please review the [style guides](contributing/guidelines-docs.md) to ensure consistency.
+Before making changes, please review the [guidelines](contributing/guidelines-docs.md) to ensure consistency.

 If you're unfamiliar with Git or pull requests, you can submit your modified file as an issue,